6. Multiplicative Functionals#

 This implies that under the baseline model the log-likelihood ratio process \(L\) is a super martingale relative to the information sequence \(\{ {\mathfrak A}_t : t\ge 0\}\).

-Suppose that data are not generated by the baseline model.
-Instead, imagine that the statistical model implied by the change of measure \(N_{t+1}\) governs the stochastic evolution of the observations.
-Define conditional entropy of the martingale increment relative to baseline model as the following conditional expectation:
+Suppose now that a statistical model implied by change of measure \(N_{t+1}\) governs the data, not the baseline model.
+Conditional relative entropy \(E \left( N_{t+1} \log N_{t+1} \mid {\mathfrak A}_t \right)\) of the martingale increment relative to the baseline model \(N\) satisfies

-To understand the right-side inequality, the multiplication of \(\log N_{t+1}\) by \(N_{t+1}\) changes the conditional probability distribution from the misspecified baseline model to the alternative statistical model that we assume generates the data.
+To understand this inequality, note that multiplication of \(\log N_{t+1}\) by \(N_{t+1}\) changes the conditional probability distribution with respect to which the conditional expectation is calculated from the misspecified baseline model to the alternative statistical model.
 The function \( n \log n\) is convex and equal to zero for \(n=1\).
 Therefore, Jensen’s inequality implies that conditional relative entropy is nonnegative and equal to zero when \(N_{t+1} = 1\).
 Notice that

 Thus \(L \log L\) is a sub martingale.
 The expression

 and is a measure of relative entropy over a \(t\)-period horizon.
-Relative entropy is often used to analyze model misspecifications.
-It is also a key component for studying the statistical theory of “large deviations” for Markov processes, as we shall discuss later.
+Relative entropy is often used to analyze model misspecifications and also appears in statistical characterizations of “large deviations” for Markov processes, as we shall discuss later.

-Finally, consider a special case of Bayes’ Law.
-A decision-maker does not know which model generates the data.
+Suppose that a decision-maker does not know whether a baseline or alternative model generates the data.

-Attach a subjective prior probability \(\pi_o\) to the baseline probability model with probability \(1 - \pi_o\) on the alternative.
+Attach a subjective prior probability \(\pi_o\) to the baseline probability model and probability \(1 - \pi_o\) on the alternative.
 Suppose that \(L\) is a likelihood ratio process with \(L_t\) reflecting information available at date \(t\).
-Then the date \(t\) posterior probability for the baseline and alternative probability models are:
+Date \(t\) posterior probabilities for the baseline and alternative probability models are:

 Following [Hansen and Scheinkman, 2009] and [Hansen, 2012], we factor a multiplicative functional into three multiplicative components having the primitive types Example 6.1, Example 6.2, Example 6.3.
 As in definition Definition 6.1, let \(Y\) be an additive functional, and let \(M = \exp(Y)\).
 Apply a one-period operator \(\mathbb{M}\) defined by